Tausty/Snowman-Project/README.md

 this is to incentivice playing faster and less careful to try and keep the game at a fast pace.

 ### What is a Snowball:
-snowballs are used to remove a part off of your snowman, and add one for the enemys.
-This feature is the least imporant on our list, and might not make it to the final copy. i hope to be able to add it.
+snowballs are used to add one part for the enemys snowman.
+Press ~ or \ depending on what player you are.

 ### Timers:
 there will be a seperate timer for both players (like in chess). once your timer reaches 0 you no longer can guess, or have a snowball thrown at you. once both timers are 0 end the game. whoever has the most points wins.
+If you complete a phrase, depending on its diffuctly you receive extra time.

 ### Extra rules:
 if you guess a letter that you already guessed, it becomes wrong and adds a snowman peice.